ghgemmer/yotagrabber/output/Readme.txt

 Column definitions that are not obvious or to remove any ambiguity are as follows:
+"Model" -  This actually contains just the Trim + Drivetrain code (for example XLE FWD, TRD Sport RWD, SR5 4WD).
+           The top level model name is left off (Camry, 4Runner, etc) as the file name implies it.
 "Color" - Exterior color
 "Int Color" - Interior color
 "Base MSRP" -  Is as shown on the cars window sticker and is the Base manufacturer retail price